avin2503/Sim2Seq/README.md

 ## Training Data Generation

-Sim2Seq includes three signal generator files: SimGen_Ideal.py, SimGen_Noise.py, and SimGen_Realistic.py which (1) generate nanopore current signals from a provided reference DNA genome and a 6-mer signal prediction model and (2) automatically converts these simulations into the three desired .npy files for Bonito model training from scratch.
+Sim2Seq provides three nanopore signal generators: SimGen_Ideal.py, SimGen_Noise.py, and SimGen_Realistic.py.
+In my thesis, the signal generation and training data preparation were described as separate components.
+However, for simplicity and usability, these have been integrated.
+Each of these files performs two key tasks: (1) Generates synthetic nanopore current signals based on a provided reference DNA genome and a 6-mer signal prediction model and (2) Automatically converts the simulated signals into the required .npy files (chunks, references, and reference_lengths) for training a Bonito basecalling model from scratch.

-### Example code
+### Template code to use the signal generators

 ```python